 - Positioning of orphan indications within broader development programs

-- Compress time-to-market and cost: Orphan Drug Designation, Breakthrough Therapy Status, Fast track / Accelerated Assessment
+- Compress time-to-market and cost: Orphan Drug Designation (ODD), Breakthrough Therapy Designation (BTD), Fast Track/Accelerated Assessment

 - Need for adapted clinical design: potentially a single pivotal, statistically significant trial